jasp-stats/jasp-desktop/Resources/Help/analyses/equivalenceindependentsamplesttest.md

 Equivalence Independent Samples T-Test
 ==========================

 The equivalence independent samples t-test allows the user to test the null hypothesis that the population means of two independent groups fall inside a by the user-defined interval, i.e., the equivalence region.
-This procedure follows the two-one-sided test (TOST).
+This procedure follows the two-one-sided tests (TOST).

 ### Assumptions
 - The dependent variable is continuous.